THE STORY OF CABEL T-B RECORDING

 This was the

-tenth official radio broadcast for Cabel T-B. It was mostly recorded
+10th official radio broadcast for Cabel T-B. It was mostly recorded

-outside the radio station.
+official "broadcast").
 However, other firsts must also be mentioned:

-first recording of the new series known as the "On Location series", first
+very quickly; a grand total of 9), first recording of the new series known

-theme" (used on many future recordings), first appearance of "Live Lee",
+first "Exlax commercial", first "action theme" (used on many future recordings),

-first appearance of "Dr. Ruth", first appearance of "James Brown", first
+first appearance of "Live Lee", first appearance of "Dr. Ruth", first appearance

-appearance of "Howard Badsmell" (eventually becoming a legendary guest
+of "James Brown", first appearance of "Howard Badsmell" (eventually becoming

-star), first "Pervert Zone", first "death of Kelly" (unfortunately/fortunately
+a legendary guest star), first "Pervert Zone", first "death of Kelly" (unfortunately/fortunately

 she won't stay dead), and first appearance of "Ronny" (that's me, I was